About us

 Recreation, gymnastics, and sports

 ARC1.jpg The City of Menlo Park provides a wide range of recreation and sports programs for all ages and interests.
 Indoor and outdoor recreation facilities host community classes at reasonable rates, for example health and wellness, dance, youth and adult sports, youth gymnastics, music, drama, art, lifelong learning and more.
-The Menlo Park Community Campus project is now under construction and will feature a public gymnasium, senior center, movement studio and fitness center, and aquatics center.
+The Belle Haven Community Campus features include a public gymnasium, senior center, movement studio, fitness center, and aquatics center.

 See the Activity Guide